Financial-Times/concept-search-index-mapping/README.md

    }
 }
 ```
+Currently, only BRANDS search uses the suggester

-Abouts/Mentions using the `mentionsCompletion` suggester:
+@Deprecated Abouts/Mentions using the `mentionsCompletion` suggester:

 ```
 {